PBO-Tools/DayZ-PBO-Obfuscator/README.md

   "Configuration": {
     "SelectedGame": "DayZ", //Do not modify this, reserved for future use "BinarizeLocation": "Temp", //Temporary location for model binning, requires a valid subscription to PBO Tools Professional Edition **
-    "PBOOutputLocation": "P:\\Output\\", //Location wher ethe PBO will be saved, requires a valid subscription to PBO Tools Professional Edition **
+    "PBOOutputLocation": "P:\\Output\\", //Location where the PBO will be saved, requires a valid subscription to PBO Tools Professional Edition **
     "SigningKeyLocation": "" //Path to your private key for signing, requires a valid subscription to PBO Tools Professional Edition **
   },
   "NotificationSettings": {